 Stepping up to a Full Jacket

 We really appreciate vests.
 They’re super cozy, terrific for casual use, and less bulky and expensive than a full jacket.
-But there are limitations: Vests don’t offer full coverage and leave your arms exposed, meaning you also have to think about what’s going to be worn underneath.
+But there are obvious limitations: Vests don’t offer full coverage and leave your arms exposed, meaning you also have to think about what will be worn underneath.
 Most serious adventurers depend on down jackets or synthetic jackets for warmth and protection while out in the backcountry, while vests are seen more frequently in town.
 Fortunately, the majority of the vests on this list are the trimmed-down siblings of the full jacket versions.
 This means that you may already have some familiarity with certain products and insulation types, and if you’re a fan, you can grab the jacket version of the vest or vice versa.

 Back to Our Top Vest Picks Back to Our Vest Comparison Table